Cab forward: Southern Pacific Railroad

 All of the cab-forwards were oil-burning locomotives, which meant there was little trouble involved putting the tender at what would normally be the front of the locomotive.
 The oil and water tanks were pressurized so that both would flow normally even on uphill grades.
 Visibility from the cab was superb, such that one crewman could easily survey both sides of the track.
 There were concerns about what would happen to the crew in the event of a collision, and at least one fatal accident occurred on the Modoc Line in Herlong, California when a moving locomotive struck a flat car.
 Turning the normal locomotive arrangement around also placed the crew well ahead of the exhaust fumes, insulating them from that hazard.
-One problematic aspect of the design, however, was the routing of the oil lines; because the firebox was located ahead of the driving wheels (instead of behind them, the usual practice), oil leaks could cause the wheels to slip.
+One problematic aspect of the design, however, was the routing of the oil lines; because the firebox was located ahead of the driving wheels (instead of behind them, the usual practice), an oil leak could land ahead of the wheels and cause them to slip.
 A nuisance under most conditions, it resulted in at least one fatal accident.
 This occurred in 1941 when a cab-forward with leaking steam entered the tunnel at Santa Susana Pass, near Los Angeles.
 The tunnel was on a grade, and as the slow-moving train ascended the tunnel, water on the rails from a leaking cylinder cock caused the wheels to slip and spin.
 The train slipped backward and a coupler knuckle broke, separating the air line, causing an emergency brake application and stalling the train in a tunnel that was rapidly filling with exhaust fumes and steam.
 The oil dripping on the ties then ignited beneath the cab, killing the crew.